Energy per Successful Goal: Goal-Level Energy Accounting for Agentic AI Systems

 Key Points

-- EpG aggregates energy across all execution attempts.
+- EpG aggregates energy across all execution attempts, including failures and retries.

-- Orchestration Overhead Index isolates orchestration energy costs.
+- Orchestration Overhead Index (OOI) isolates orchestration costs from linear execution.

-- Agentic workflows consume 4.33x more energy than linear baselines.
+- Agentic workflows consume 4.33x more energy per successful goal than linear baselines.

 Article Content